 |50% Propylene Glycol||1.582||1.349||1.225|

-Disclaimer: The information found on this website is for informational purposes only.
+Disclaimer: The information found on this web site is for informational purposes only.
 Any and all preventive maintenance, service, installations should be reviewed on a per job situation.
-Any work permormed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or it's personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+Any work performed on your heating system should be performed by qualified and experienced personnel only.
+Comfort-Calc or it's personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site.